-If you retire before age 65, you're offered two options for medical coverage: COBRA, which extends your existing employee coverage for up to 18 months or to age 65 (which ever comes first), or the Anthem Under 65 PPO HDHP.
-If you retire at age 65 or older, you're not eligible to elect COBRA medical coverage.
-Instead, you're required to enroll in Medicare, and can also enroll in the IU Blue Retiree plan to supplement your Medicare coverage.
+If you retire before age 65, you're offered two options for medical coverage: COBRA, which extends your existing employee coverage for up to 18 months or to age 65 (which ever comes first), or the U65 PPO HDHP.
+If you're age 65 or older at retirement, you're required to enroll in Medicare, and can also enroll in the IU Blue Retiree plan to supplement your Medicare coverage.
 It's important to review all of your options to make sure you enroll in the coverage that makes the most sense for your situation.